wilcoxen-courses/e255-seaborn1/README.md

 1. Now create a figure with two panels in a row by setting `fig, (ax1,ax2)` to the result of calling `plt.subplots(1,2)`.
 The 1 and 2 in the call indicate the number of rows and columns of panels in the plot.

 1. Next, call `.plot.hist()` on the `"nameplate"` column of `res` with the argument `ax=ax1` to put the histogram in the left panel.
-Just to be clear, this is a straight Pandas call: we're not using Seaborn yet.
+Just to be clear, this is a straight pandas call: we're not using seaborn yet.

 1. Use the `.set_title()` method of `ax1` to set its title to `"Nameplate"`.